The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Introduction

 \section{Introduction}

 Scaling limits of percolation-type models are a rich source of interesting random fractals.
 A basic quantity of interest for any such model is the fractal dimension of percolation clusters.
-For two-dimensional Bernoulli percolation, the cluster dimension is $7/4$.
-More generally, the scaling limit of the critical Fortuin-Kasteleyn (FK) percolation with cluster weight $q \in (0,4]$ is supposed to be described by conformal loop ensemble (CLE) with a parameter $\kappa' \in [4,8)$ such that $\kappa'=4\pi/\arccos(-\sqrt{q}/2)$~\cite{SheffieldCLE}.
+For two-dimensional Bernoulli percolation, the cluster dimension is {$91/48$}~\cite{smirnov2001critical}.
+More generally, the scaling limit of the critical Fortuin--Kasteleyn (FK) percolation with cluster weight $q \in (0,4]$ is supposed to be described by conformal loop ensemble (CLE) with a parameter $\kappa' \in [4,8)$ such that $\kappa'=4\pi/\arccos(-\sqrt{q}/2)$~\cite{SheffieldCLE}.
 The Bernoulli percolation case corresponds to $q=1$.
-The continuum counterpart of the critical FK$_q$ percolation cluster is the CLE$_{\kappa'}$ gasket, which has dimension $1+2/\kappa'+3\kappa'/32$~\cite{SSW09,MSW14}.
-The FK$_q$ percolation model and the $q$-state Potts model are related by the Edwards-Sokal coupling~\cite{Edwards-Sokal}.
+The continuum counterpart of the critical FK$_q$ percolation cluster is the CLE$_{\kappa'}$ gasket ({the collection of points not surrounded by any loop of the CLE}), which has dimension $1+2/\kappa'+3\kappa'/32$~\cite{SSW09,MSW14}.
+The FK$_q$ percolation model and the $q$-state Potts model are related by the Edwards--Sokal coupling~\cite{Edwards-Sokal}.
 In this coupling, it is natural to introduce an additional parameter $r$, which gives rise to the so-called fuzzy Potts model.
-By making sense of the continuum analog of the Edwards-Sokal coupling, Miller, Sheffield, and Werner~\cite{MSW2017} introduced the CLE percolations, with a new parameter $\rho$ in addition to $\kappa'$.
+By making sense of the continuum analog of the Edwards--Sokal coupling, Miller, Sheffield, and Werner~\cite{MSW2017} introduced the CLE percolations, with a new parameter $\rho$ in addition to $\kappa'$.
 The paper~\cite{MSW2017} together with Liouville quantum gravity techniques developed later in~\cite{MSW21-nonsimple,MSW22-simple} determines the parameter relation between the fuzzy Potts model and the CLE percolation.

 The cluster dimension $d_C$ of a percolation model can be encoded in the bulk one-arm exponent $\alpha_1$.
 For the planar case, the relation is $d_C=2-\alpha_1$.
 Assuming the convergence of the critical FK$_q$ percolation to CLE$_{\kappa'}$, K{\"o}hler-Schindler and Lehmkuehler~\cite{KSL22} derived all the bulk and boundary arm exponents for the fuzzy Potts model except the bulk one-arm exponent.
 In this paper, we derive the exact value of this exponent.
 More precisely, we define the bulk one-arm exponent purely in terms of the CLE$_{\kappa'}$ percolation, and derive an exact formula for it in terms of the parameters $\kappa'$ and $\rho$; see Theorem~\ref{thm:one-arm}.
 Similar to the backbone exponent for percolation derived in~\cite{NQSZ23}, the fuzzy Potts one-arm exponent is expressed as the root of an elementary equation.
 Under the same convergence assumption as in~\cite{KSL22}, it can be shown that the bulk one-arm exponent for the corresponding fuzzy Potts model has the same value; see Theorem~\ref{thm:fuzzy-potts-one-arm}.
 As a special case, the bichromatic one-arm exponent for the critical 3-state Potts model should be $4/135$; see Corollary~\ref{cor:3-Potts-bichromatic}.